CSS-Paged-Media/printcss-wordpress-plugin/README.md

 ## Changelog

+- 0.1.3
+    - Avoid storing PDFs in the Media Section, instead directly downloading them
+	- Added an Option to show buttons in the page/post editors directly
+	- Support ACF Group Fields
+	- add methods magazineModifyHtml, magazineModifyCss, and magazineModifyJavascript The functions can be defined in the functions.php of your WordPress installation, you will get passed an string of the code which you can modify before the PDF gets rendered.
 - 0.1.2
     - Add Rest Endpoint (POST /wp-json/magazine/v1/pdf, Body {"ids": [265, 123], "theme": "Events"})
     - Add Support for Custom Post Types